jmount1992/dummy-website-2/index.markdown

 4. Change the layout of the index, about, and post page to use our new `my_layout` layout.
 Serve the page locally again and check out the results.

 5. Okay push the changes to GitHub and see how it goes.
-You might find out that you get a 404 error.
-If this is a project page website (see [here](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#types-of-github-pages-sites) for defintions) we need to make sure we set the `baseurl` in `_config.yml`.
-In this example we set it to `baseurl: "/dummy-website-2"`.

 ### Some Explanations
 The {% raw %}`{% %}`{% endraw %} and {% raw %}`{{ }}`{% endraw %} is [Liquid](https://shopify.github.io/liquid/basics/introduction/) syntax.
 The {% raw %}`{% %}`{% endraw %} are tags and these create logic and control flows.
 The {% raw %}`{{ }}`{% endraw %} are objects and these are [variables](https://jekyllrb.com/docs/variables/) that contain content will be displayed on the page.
 Liquid also has a lot of in-built filters to help do things, and Jekyll as provided several additional handy [filters](https://jekyllrb.com/docs/liquid/filters/).
 The `relative_url` is one such filter added by Jekyll, and it tells that the URL held within the variables are relative to the home directory.